Phala-Network/phala-wiki/content/docs/khala/1-1-hardware-requirements.md

 ## General Khala Hardware Requirements

-A system can potentially mine Khala if it meets these general requirements:
+A system can potentially mine Phala if it meets these general requirements:

 <!-- TODO.zhe: replace this figure, the storage requirement is changed -->
 ![](/images/docs/poc3/1-3.1.png)